rwb/ccjs489h/README.md

 2. the time frame in which the data were collected
 3. sample composition (cases that were included and cases that were excluded)
 4. measures of key concepts are available
-5. measures are acceptable in terms of validity and reliability
+5. measures are acceptable in terms of validity and reliability (can often be based on prior literature)
 6. the procedures used to collect the data are clear and transparent
 7. strengths and weaknesses of the data are properly acknowledged
 ---

+* Remember, points 4 and 5 and typically integrated into a study data section (section 4 in the outline above).

 ### Point 6: Using the Data